Lagg/steamodd/README.md

 # Installing #

+    $ pip install steamodd

-Steamodd uses the standard distutils module.
+If you wish to install it manually, Steamodd uses the standard distutils module.
 To install it run `python setup.py install`.
 For further instructions and commands run `python setup.py --help`.

 # Using #